 - 1 teaspoon baking soda

-- 2 sticks unsalted butter, softened at room temperature - (1 cup)
+- 1 cup unsalted butter, SOFTENED at room temperature - equiv to 2 standard sticks

-- 2 1/2 cups semi-sweet chocolate chips, plus more as needed
+- 2 ½ cups semi-sweet chocolate chips, plus more for topping

 Instructions

-- In a bowl, whisk the all-purpose flour, baking soda, Kosher salt until evenly combined.
+- Dry ingredients: In a bowl, whisk the flour, baking soda, and ½ teaspoon salt until evenly combined.
+Set aside.

 - Cover the dough with plastic wrap, making sure that the plastic is touching the dough.
-Refrigerate for about 1 hour or up to 24 hours.
+Refrigerate for at least 2 hours or up to 3 days.
+Note: The dough has to refrigerate.
+Unchilled dough can cause flat and shapeless cookies.

-- Preheat oven to 350 degrees Fahrenheit.
-Remove dough from refrigerator and let sit for 15 minutes so it’s not too cold if you refrigerated it overnight.
+- Preheat oven to 350 degrees F. Remove dough from the fridge and let it sit for 15 minutes on the counter so it’s not so hard and easier to scoop.

-- Gently press a few extra chocolate chips into the cookie dough balls so they look prettier.
+- Using a medium cookie scoop (1.5 tablespoon capacity), scoop out the dough and shape into balls.
+Arrange 3 inches apart on the sheet pan.
+Press a few extra chocolate chips into the cookie dough balls so they look prettier.

 Jules says